jscrambler/jscrambler/README.md

 ### Version Compatibility

 The version's compatibility table match your [Jscrambler Version](https://app.jscrambler.com/settings) with the selected integration Client (f.e jscrambler-cli or jscrambler-webpack-plugin).
-Please make sure you install the right version, otherwise the some functionalities might not work properly.
+Please make sure you install the right version, otherwise some functionalities might not work properly.

 | _Jscrambler Version_   |      _Client and Integrations_      |
 |:----------:|:-------------:|